 What is Prenatal Care?

-Prenatal care is basically taking your baby for a checkup before he/she is even born.
+Prenatal care is taking you and your baby for a checkup before he/she is born.
 Prenatal care is very important and should be started as soon as possible.
 It can assure you that you and your baby are as healthy as possible.

 Do not let lack of money stop you from seeking prenatal care.
 A woman in every state can get help to pay for medical care during her pregnancy (visit pregnancy support groups).
 You can also call 1-800-311-BABY (1-800-311-2229).
 This toll-free telephone number will connect you to the Health Department in your area code.